P/E RATIO: [PASS]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 MHLD, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.87, $0.98, $0.39, $0.64, and $1.15, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-MHLD's Debt/Equity (34.30%) is considered high relative to its industry (32.92%) and fails this test.
+MHLD's Debt/Equity (29.44%) is not considered high relative to its industry (48.90%) and passes this test.